crypto-com/thaler-docs/docs/getting-started/punishments.md

 Validators are responsible for signing or proposing block at each consensus round.
 It is important that they maintain excellent availability and network connectivity to perform these tasks.
-A penalty performed by the slashing module should be imposed on validators' misbehavior or unavailability to reinforce this.
-Similar to jailing, a validator is slashed if any one of the following applies:
+A penalty performed by the slashing module should be imposed on validators' misbehavior reinforce this.
+Similar to jailing, a validator is slashed if they make a byzantine fault.

-1. They are not **live**, i.e., they failed to sign `MISSED_BLOCK_THRESHOLD` blocks in last `BLOCK_SIGNING_WINDOW` blocks successfully.
-1. They make a byzantine fault, e.g., they sign messages at same height and round.

 Unlike jailing, which happens immediately after punishments are triggered, slashing happens after `UNBONDING_PERIOD`.
 `UNBONDING_PERIOD` is a network parameter and can be configured during genesis.
 Validators are not immediately slashed